jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

     17/02/2020  16:10    <DIR>          .VirtualBox

-We can now see where you are, what's in thet directory; what about moving into a new directory?
+We can now see where you are, what's in that directory; what about moving into a new directory?
 For that we use the change directory command:

 |all|